rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 ## Existential types

 In TAPL-ish it is called _existential quantification_  and it has to do with the ownership of definitions.
-In OO you would say "code to interfaces, not implementation", it is also related to the OO concept of _inversion of control_.
+In OO you would say "code to interfaces, not implementation", it is also related to the OO concepts of _inversion of control_ and _dependency injection_.
 Here is how the story goes: